 Short-term deposits are made for varying periods of between no set term and 4 months, depending on the immediate cash requirements of the company, and earn interest at the respective short-term deposit rates.
-Deposits at call are subject to an interest rate of 2.35% pa (2017: 2.32% to 2.7% pa).
+Deposits at call are subject to an interest rate of 1.25% pa (2018: 2.35% pa).